khushhallchandra/khushhallchandra.github.io/projects/index.md

 *Aalto University*
 Guide: Prof. Antti Oulasvirta
 	* Developed an adaptive system to segment and classify personalized UI elements
-	* The algorithms takes an image of a Web page (or URL), segments and labels Web elements present in the image
 	* Achieved 91% F1 score in segmenting web UI elements using edge-detection based techniques and other heuristics
 	* Classified the common web elements with a mean accuracy of 97.4%
 <br><br>